How North American Universities Evaluate Your Chinese Degree

 However, there are some important considerations you should take into account.

 Below, the Quality Assurance Director at WES explains how Chinese credentials are evaluated.

-How is a Chinese associate’s degree evaluated?
+How does WES evaluate a Chinese associate’s degree?

 For U.S. evaluations, WES considers a Chinese associate’s degree as the equivalent of a U.S. associate’s degree.
 With a course-by-course evaluation, the education level is categorized as “undergraduate,” and all courses taken as well as credits earned are categorized as “lower” level.

 For Canadian evaluations, the Chinese associate’s degree is equivalent to a two- or three-year Canadian diploma.
 It depends on the length of the Chinese associate’s degree, whether it was two or three years’ long.
 With a course-by-course evaluation, the education level is categorized as “post-secondary.”